Happy Reading✨

 And today...
 I'm here.

-In a red lehenga, red bangles, flowers woven into my hair —
+In a red lehenga, red bangles, flowers woven into my hair. everything looks exactly like how I had once dreamed.

-Beautiful.
-Perfect.
 Just the way I had imagined it.

 But today...